oleg-cherednik/reflection-utils/README.md

 <details><summary>details</summary>
 <p>

-In case of `method` with given name is not exist in the given class, then parent class will be used to find the `method` etc.
+In case of `method` with a given name is not exist in the given class, then the parent class will be used to find the `method` etc.

-#### Invoke not static method with given name and no arguments
+#### Invoke not static method with a given name and no arguments

 ```java
 String argZero = MethodUtils.invokeMethod(person, "getArgZero");
 // argZero == "args_0"
 ```

-#### Invoke not static method with given name and exactly 1 argument
+#### Invoke not static method with a given name and exactly 1 argument

 ```java
 String argOne = MethodUtils.invokeMethod(person, "getArgOne"